 In the San Francisco bay area a residential roof should be inspected every ten years.
 For most of you, if your roof is only 10 years old, it is still under warranty.
 It may be difficult however, to get the contractor (the one who installed the roof) to offer a free inspection within the warranty period.
-You may need to pay someone to inspect the roof.
+You may need to pay a local San Francisco area contractor to inspect the roof.
 Some San Francisco bay area foam roofing companies require a re-coating at 5 years in order to keep a 10 or 15 year warranty, which is absurd when you look at this logically.

 When the spray foam (SPF) roof is installed, it is under the same specifications as all the other estimates you got while researching contractors.
 Typically, this means 1.5″ of SPF roofing and 3 gallons per 100 square feet of coating.
 This is a standard specification for Northern California.
 So, you tell me… If I offer you a 1.5″ thickness of foam with 3 gallons of coating and the manufacturer states that this will last up to or beyond 15 years, then why is it that if another company is putting out competing bids, they offer the same specifications, but require you to re-coat in 5 years?
 Because, it’s a lot easier to remember to contact you in 5 years and collect another $4 per square foot for coating than it is to contact you in 10 or 15 years only to see that you’ve got another 5 years of protection left.